The settings under this node allow configuring integration with different version control systems.

 |Directory||This field shows the path to project directories or the project root(s).

 For projects with Git integration enabled, PyCharm scans project directories to check if there are Git repositories that are not controlled by the IDE.
-If such repositories are found, they are listed here under Unregistered roots and are marked with grey.
+If such repositories are found, they are listed here under Unregistered roots and are marked grey.
 To add an unregistered root, select it in the list and click the Add button .

 PyCharm also checks if registered roots are valid, i.e. that a Git repository exists at the specified path.
 If invalid repositories are detected, they are marked with red.